 - > any paid work that you have done

 - > any volunteering work that you have done

-- your role as a carer
+- > your role as a carer

 Think about the interests you have:

-- what you enjoy doing - how you would like to use your skills - things you miss doing that you once did, eg from previous work or volunteering You could have a look on some careers websites to try and identify the sort of job which might match your skills and interests.
-Note: The Careers Service has a job matching tool to help you make career decisions that best suit you: www.careerswales.com Helping to improve support for carers Many former carers go on to become great campaigners.
+- > what you enjoy doing - > how you would like to use your skills - things you miss doing that you once did, eg from previous work or volunteering You could have a look on some careers websites to try and identify the sort of job which might match your skills and interests.
+Note: The Careers Service has a Career Horizons tool to help you make career decisions that best suit you: nidirect.gov.uk/services/career-horizons-adults Helping to improve support for carers Many former carers go on to become great campaigners.
 They have the experience of knowing what it is like to be at the sharp end of caring and they often have more time than those who are still caring.
-If you want to get involved you can contact Carers Wales.
+If you want to get involved you can contact Carers Northern Ireland.
+Your local Trust may also welcome the input of carers in the planning and development of services for carers in your area.
+You can contact your local carer coordinator for further information.
+The contact details are at the back of this booklet.
+Useful organisations Carers NI Adviceline Caring can present all kinds of challenges, from filling in forms to coping with emotions.
+We're here for you with advice, information and support every step of the way. t: 028 9043 9843 | e: advice@carersni.org carersuk.org/northernireland Other organisations AdviceNI Money and debt advice service for anyone struggling with their finances. t: 0808 802 0020 (welfare changes) / 0800 988 2377 (tax and benefits) adviceni.net Age NI Information and advice for the over 60s.